Hannah Twynnoy: Wealth or pity?

 Poetic epitaphs on gravestones were popular at the turn of the 18th century, but generally only for the wealthy and celebrated.
 A gravestone and a plot in the churchyard of Malmesbury Abbey for any woman, who could not have been a priest or a priest's wife, would have been costly, even without engaging the services of a poet.
 The identity of the patron who paid for her tombstone and plot remains a mystery, although they may have been donated by the church and vestry.

 Family

 Her connection with the village of Hullavington, which kept family records at this time, seems anomalous.
 Her sole connection comes from a later local historian giving the wording and location of a plaque.

-Other than her burial, the parish registers and Bishops transcripts for Malmesbury contain no entry, between 1635 and 1700, for anyone named Twynnoy.
+Other than her burial, the parish registers and bishop's transcripts for Malmesbury contain no entry, between 1635 and 1700, for anyone named Twynnoy.